cbepxbeo/jet-navigation/README.md

 # JetNavigationLink

-JetNavigationLink allows you to navigate between views and is a universal means of interacting with navigation.
-When creating a JetNavigationLink, you can specify a navigation option (forward/backward/no animation/transparency), a view to navigate to, or an action (backward or root view).
+`JetNavigationLink` allows you to navigate between views and is a universal means of interacting with navigation.
+When creating a `JetNavigationLink`, you can specify a navigation option (forward/backward/identity/opacity), a view to navigate to, or an action (backward or root view).
 When you specify a view to navigate to, it is possible to specify a tag and subsequently navigate to it.
 Each of these options allows you to use either a label or a button style.

 ## Parameters: